-v.
-Ensure the affected individual receives written notice of the decision.
-In the case of a negative determination, the decision must indicate (1) the Lead Agency's efforts to verify the accuracy of information challenged by the individual, (2) any additional appeals rights available to the individual, and (3) information on how the individual can correct the federal or State records at issue in the case.

-[ ] No. Describe: vi.
-Facilitate coordination between the Lead Agency and other agencies in charge of background check information and results (such as the Child Welfare office and the State Identification Bureau), to ensure the appeals process is conducted in accordance with the Act. [x] Yes. [ ] No. Describe: 5.7.12 Provisio onal hirir ng of prospective staff members backgro ound che must at least complete and receive a qualifying result for either the FBI criminal eck or a fingerprint-based in-state criminal background check where the individual prospective staff members may provide services or be in the vicinity of children. must be e superv ekground check components have been completed, the prospective staff member ised at all times by someone who has already received a qualifying result on a eck within the past five years. round checks for which the Lead Agency requires a qualifying result before a ld care staff member begins work with children. a.
-FBI crim ninal background check. [ ] Yes. departr member the FBI records If no, describe: Based on previously unclear language in 45 CFR 98.43(d), the mentallows prospective staff members to work (under supervision by a staff er who received a qualifying result on the comprehensive background check) after criminal background check information is received but before any returned FBI shave been reviewed.
-This step of the background study process is programmed edepartment's background study system.

-The department is working to correct this system programming per the clarifications to 45 CFR 98.43(d) recently published in the 2024 Improving Child Care Access, Affordability, and Stability in the CCDF Final Rule.
-However, the above-described incorrect system programming does not create noncompliance with 45 CFR 98.43(d) for all department child care background studies for prospective staff members.

-The current system programming only creates a noncompliance issue when a prospective staff member's FBI criminal history check AND the in-state criminal history check return criminal history records.
-When a prospective staff member's FBI and in-state criminal history checks do not return any FBI and in-state criminal history records, OR when only one of the FBI or in-state criminal history checks returns results, the prospective staff member is allowed to work (under supervision by a staff member who received a qualifying result on the comprehensive background check) while the other required checks are processed, which complies with the clarified requirements of 45 CFR 98.43(d)
+V. Ensure the affected individual receives written notice of the decision.
+In the case of a negative determination, the decision must indicate (1) the Lead Agency's efforts to verify the accuracy of information challenged by the individual, (2) any additional appeals rights available to the individual, and (3) information on how the individual can correct the federal or State records at issue in the case. ⊠ Yes. □ No. vi.
+Facilitate coordination between the Lead Agency and other agencies in charge of background check information and results (such as the Child Welfare office and the State Identification Bureau), to ensure the appeals process is conducted in accordance with the Act. ⊠ Yes. \square No. 5.7.12 Provision onal hirir ng of prospective staff members backgro ound che must at least complete and receive a qualifying result for either the FBI criminal eck or a fingerprint-based in-state criminal background check where the individual prospective staff members may provide services or be in the vicinity of children. must b e superv ckground check components have been completed, the prospective staff member rised at all times by someone who has already received a qualifying result on a eck within the past five years. round checks for which the Lead Agency requires a qualifying result before a ld care staff member begins work with children. a.
+FBI crim ninal background check. ☐ Yes. allows preceived backgrouper the Care Act If no, describe.
+Based on previously unclear language in 45 CFR 98.43(d), DHS prospective staff members to work (under supervision by a staff member who d a qualifying result on the comprehensive background check) after the FBI criminal bund check information is received but before any returned FBI records have been ed.
+This step of the background study process is programmed into the department's bund study system.
+The department is working to correct this system programming clarifications to 45 CFR 98.43(d) recently published in the 2024 Improving Child access, Affordability, and Stability in the CCDF Final Rule.
+However, the aboved incorrect system programming does not create noncompliance with 45 CFR of the for all DHS child care background studies for prospective staff members. staff me rent system programming only creates a noncompliance issue when a prospective ember's FBI criminal history check AND the in-state criminal history check return likely the instance is the state of the state criminal history records.
+When a prospective staff member's FBI and in-state criminal history checks do not return any FBI and in-state criminal history records, OR when only one of the FBI or in-state criminal history checks returns results, the prospective staff member is allowed to work (under supervision by a staff member who received a qualifying result on the comprehensive background check) while the other required checks are processed, which complies with the clarified requirements of 45 CFR 98.43(d).

-[ ] Yes. b.
-In-state criminal background check with fingerprints. [ ] Yes.
+In-state criminal background check with fingerprints.